Neighborhood-Traffic-Flow/neighborhoodtrafficflow/docs/component-specification.md

 * **Dashboard manager**: HTML structure of dashboard
    * What it does: Create HTML components for headers, maps, charts, and interactive components
    * Input: Data from data manager, current state of interactive components from browser, Plotly figures from figure manager
-   * Output: Current state of interactive components to figure manager, HTML components to browser
+   * Output: Current state to figure manager, HTML components to browser
 * **Figure manager**: Create Plotly figures
    * What it does: Create Plotly figures for maps and charts
-   * Input: Data from data manager, current state of interactive components from dashboard manager
+   * Input: Data from data manager, current state from dashboard manager
    * Ouput: Plotly figures to dashboard manager

+## Interactions
+User selects neighborhood, year, or map type using dashboard controls:
+  * Browser sends current state of interactive components to dashboard manager
+  * Dashboard manager sends current state to figure manager
+  * Figure manager sends Plotly figures for current state to dashboard manager
+  * Dashboard manager sends HTML for current state to browser

 ## Preliminary Plan
 1. Initialize package structure in repository, including CI and tests